 In everyday life, irrespective of which generation you are from, gen Y, gen X or baby boomer, we

-As human beings, we all (whether we want to admit it or not) make judgements about other people based on their behaviours and appearance.
+As human beings, we all make judgements about other people based on their behaviours and appearance.
 ‘First impressions count’ became a term for a reason.
-So when we see or hear someone saying or doing something unusual, our first reaction is to make a judgment.
+So when we see or hear something unusual, our first reaction is to make a judgment.

-Let’s say that a colleague had an idea on how to improve a process that the team had been using for
+Let’s imagine that a colleague had an idea on how to improve a long-standing process that the team had been using, and tested it themselves.
+After a successful trial, this idea is immediately shut down, disrespectfully by a colleague... ouch!

-The result of the above interaction can then be a level of tension between these two individuals and this is a typical example that can happen across many offices and organisations.
-I suspect you have seen it at some point too?
+The result of the above interaction could create a level of tension between these two individuals and is a typical example of a scenario that can happen across many offices and organisations.

 The question then is why do we judge and respond in a unsupportive way?

-Generally, we make judgments about something we really don’t understand.
-If what we observe doesn’t conform to what we learned from our own past experiences, we promptly dismiss it.
+Generally, we make judgments about things that we don’t understand, or that don't conform to what we've learnt from our own experiences.

-The reverse judgement could be that the young millennial thinks that “all baby boomers /gen x are reactive rather than proactive”, again not a helpful judgement either.
+The reverse judgement could be that the young millennial thinks that “all baby boomers /gen x are reactive rather than proactive”, which again isn't a helpful judgement either.

 What are our most common judgements based on?